ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A. Mother&#x27;s Influence.
+- The late Thomas II.
+Benton who so
 long in public life and surrounded by
 temptations, paid the following tribute
 to his mother: